alf-tool/alf-core/README.md

   pairs.
 Moreover, it does not contain two attributes with the same name and is **not particularly ordered**.
 Also, **a tuple is a _value_, and is therefore immutable**.
 Last, but not least, a tuple **does not admit nulls/nils**.
-Tuples in Alf are simply implemented with ruby hashes, taken as tuples implementations.
+Tuples in Alf are simply implemented with ruby hashes, taken as tuple implementations.
   Not all hashes are valid tuple implementations, of course (those containing nil are not, for example).
 Alf _assumes_ valid tuples, but does not _enforce_ this precondition.
 It's up to you to use Alf the right way!
 No support is or will ever be provided for ordering tuple attributes.
-Howeber, as hashes are ordered in Ruby 1.9, Alf implements a best effort strategy to keep a friendly ordering when rendering tuples and relations.
+However, as hashes are ordered in Ruby 1.9, Alf implements a best effort strategy to keep a friendly ordering when rendering tuples and relations.
 This is a very good practical reason for migrating to ruby 1.9 if not already done!